Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Introduction

 Although the general problem statement is widely important, our work is primarily motivated by the analysis of neuropsychological test scores in the database of the National Alzheimer's Coordinating Center (NACC)\footnote{https://naccdata.org/}.
 The NACC is an NIH/NIA-funded center that maintains the largest longitudinal database for Alzheimer's disease in the United States.
 The NACC coordinates 33 Alzheimer's Disease and Research Centers (ADRC) in the United States.

 In the NACC data, we have 41,181 individuals with data collected from 2005 to 2019.
-There are more than 700 variables for each individual per year.
-These variables include demographic information, clinical assessments, and cognitive and lab test results.
 In this study, we are particularly interested in information regarding the neuropsychological tests.
 The neuropsychological tests are a set of examinations measuring an individual's cognitive ability in four different domains: language, attention, executive function, and memory.
 The scores from these tests are important features for dementia research because they are not based on a clinician's judgment.
 Similar to a conventional exam, the outcome of a neuropsychological test is a discrete number taking integer values and has a known range.
 Note that different tests have a different ranges.
 In our study, we consider eight neuropsychological test scores per individual.

-The NACC database also includes the Clinical Dementia Rating (CDR) score with potential values 0, 0.5, 1, 2, 3.
-The CDR score is based on a clinician's judgment on an individual's cognitive ability and is the standard procedure to determine whether someone has dementia or not.
-A CDR score 0 refers to cognitively normal, a score 0.5 is called a mild cognitive impairment (MCI) state, and a score of at least 1 refers to dementia.
-Note that the CDR score is all based on a clinician's judgment, which is very different from the neuropsychological tests (exam-based).
+A goal of this paper is to introduce a simple and interpretable statistical model for modeling the neuropsychological tests.
+The discrete and correlated nature of the neuropsychological tests presents a challenge for modeling them.
+As far as we are aware, these is no statistical model for handling these test scores directly, not to mention the additional challenges from missingness of the test scores.
+To simplify the problem, we focus on a static model that only considers the test scores from each individual's initial visit.
+While there are many covariates that could be incorporated in the analysis, we choose to include only four demographic variables (age, education, sex, and race) to reduce the complexity of the model.
+These variables are key demographic variables that are often included in any dementia research.